 Sometimes when I look at our “monster list” of the Halloween events happening in the Twin Cities, I get a little scared, frankly.
-We love our Halloween in Minnesota and there is definitely something for everyone.
+We love our Halloween in Minnesota and there is definitely something for the whole family.
 But how to choose between all those thrills and chills?
-As we update our lists, we have come up with our top 10 Halloween events.
+As we update our kid-friendly Halloween lists, we have come up with our top 10 Halloween events.
 These clear winners are either on my big bucket list or every year most-dos.
 We would love to hear from you.
 What is your favorite Halloween event?

 Even narrowing down to the Top 10 Halloween Events was difficult, so we have created the Top 10 categories and some offer a few options.
 As always, we strive to alert you to FREE or low cost events and attempt to spread them across the Minneapolis-St Paul Metro Area:

 1. Top Trick-or-Treat Trails in the Twin Cities

 We love the hometown shopping districts that lure little ghouls and witches in with trick-or-treating.
 Here are three of the best; for more, jump over to our list of Trick-or-Treating at Twin Cities Shopping Malls & Shopping Districts.

 Kids up to 12 can dress up and trick-or-treat at local businesses on Broadway with the donation of a non-perishable food item.
 October 26, 2023, 4-6pm.
 FREE.

 Troll for treats along Stillwater’s business district.
 October 29, 2023, 11am-2pm.
 FREE.

 Starting point is the Langford and Karls Chiropractic parking lot.
 Businesses will have stations set up along a designated route through the Highland Village that will be staffed by employees/volunteers handing out candy and other items.
 There will be a Halloween scavenger hunt as well!
 October 28, 2023, 10am-2pm.
 FREE.